Gimly-Blockchain/nfc-ssi-bridge-deliverables/interfaces/did.md

 sign(data: string | object, options: OptionsCommon): Promise<string>

 /**
+* Signs a hash with the NFC device
+*
+* @param {string} hash - A hash string
+* @param {OptionsCommon} [options] - Parameters required to interact with the NFC device such as the PIN
+* @return {DIDDocument} - A digital signature of the hashed data */ signHash(hash: string, options: OptionsCommon): Promise<string>

+/**
 * Reads the public key of the NFC device and optionally cryptographically verifies the public key actually exists in the card
 *
-* @param {boolean} [verifyKey = false] - If true, the NFC device will be asked to prove it has the private key corresponding to it's private key which is a bit slower.
+* @param {boolean} verifyKey - If true, the NFC device will be asked to prove it has the private key corresponding to it's private key which is a bit slower.
 * @param {OptionsCommon} [options] - Parameters required to interact with the NFC device such as the PIN
-* @return {Card} - The details about the card including card ID, public key and more */ getPublicKey(verifyKey?: boolean = false, options?: OptionsCommon): Promise<Card>
+* @return {Card} - The details about the card including card ID, public key and more */ getPublicKey(verifyKey: boolean = false, options?: OptionsCommon): Promise<Card>
 ```